Follow our best practices and use the checklist to keep in compliance during the post-election period.

 - a holiday card mailing to contributors, campaign volunteers, and staff;

 - post-election mailings other than those mentioned above;

 - contributions to other campaigns, organizations, or clubs;

 - bonuses or gifts to staff or volunteers (unless previously agreed upon in a contract signed at the time of hiring);

 - spending for transition and inaugural activities

-You must maintain contemporaneous, detailed documentation of post-election expenditures and submit these documents to the CFB upon request.
-In addition, all post-election expenditures must be recorded in C-SMART, as you still have filing obligations to the NYS BOE.
+You must maintain contemporaneous, detailed documentation of post-election expenditures and submit these documents to the CFB with your post-election disclosure statements.

 If you were a participant of the Campaign Finance Program and did not receive the maximum amount of public funds, you may be eligible to receive a post-election public funds payment.
 Not every campaign will qualify; post-election payments depend on more factors than pre-election payments.
 Only campaigns meeting all of the criteria will be considered for a post-election public funds payment.